JBValo/bond/README.md

 5. `npm run bond`
 6. Customize components to your needs.

+### Getting Started

+Out of the box, Bond includes two primary HTML files: `starter.html` and `index.html`.
+The `index.html` file serves as the primary demo page and includes some unnecessary scripts, styling and content that will likely be irrelevant to your project.
+As such, it is best to delete `index.html` and rename `starter.html` to `index.html`.

-Bond provides you with a "kitchen sink" of components within `index.html`.
-All components, including their various states, are included.
-It is best to create your own HTML files for each of your project's pages and pick and choose which components you need from `index.html`.
+Bond provides you with a "kitchen sink" of components within `starter.html`.
+All components, including their various states and orientations, are included by default so you can get the most out of Bond.
+Start your project by determining which Bond components you need and deleting the ones you don't!

 For more detailed information, I encourage you to check out the complete [Bond Docs](http://bond.codeandmortar.com/docs).